Slamsneider/SimpleHtmlChatAgents/README.md

 # SimpleHtmlChatAgents
-This is a simple HTML based chat application that uses OpenAI's GPT models to generate responses.
+This is a simple HTML/javascript based chat application that uses OpenAI's GPT models to generate responses.
 The application allows you to choose from different agents, each with their own unique personality and style of communication.

 You will need your personal OpenAi API-KEY.
 Get it here: https://platform.openai.com/account/api-keys